 Additionally, at the end of December 2011, the SSA announced that it would no longer notify applicants of their assigned administrative law judge in order to prevent applicants from trying to “shop” their appeals to the most lenient judges.

 Administrative law judges working for the SSA are essentially appointed for life and enjoy wide discretion when deciding whether to award or deny benefits, with the disparities in outcomes and hearing processes employed among the judges prompting the call for an independent review.
-The Social Security disability review process can be incredibly confusing, but a knowledgeable social security disability attorney, like the Chicago social security disability law firm of Ankin Law Offices, LLC, can be invaluable at helping applicants navigate the maze of state and federal laws, regulations and procedures.
+The Social Security disability review process can be incredibly confusing, but a knowledgeable social security disability attorney, like the Chicago social security disability law firm of Ankin Law, LLC, can be invaluable at helping applicants navigate the maze of state and federal laws, regulations and procedures.

 A draft of the study is expected in August 2012, with final recommendations released in November 2012.
 While the recommendations won’t be binding, they could serve as a game plan for changes to be adopted by the SSA and/or Congress.